bryanjos/elixirscript-book/output.md

 elixirscript . -o dist
 ```

 This will find all `.exjs` files in the current directory, compile them to JavaScript files, and place them in the `dist` directory.
-When you look at this directory, you will see something like this:
+When you look inside of `dist`, you will see something like this:

 ```bash
 ├── Elixir.App.js